 Jinzhou Liaoning, China Travel Guide

 The city mainly features 3-star to 4-star hotels.
-International brands like Holiday Inn, Ramada, and Hilton Garden Inn maintain recognized standards.
-Numerous local mid-range and budget hotels also dot the city.
+International hotel chains such as Holiday Inn, Ramada, and Hilton Garden Inn maintain recognized standards.
+Plenty of local mid-range and budget hotels also dot the city.

-A few budget hostels or guesthouses exist, though less common than in major tourist cities.
+A few low-cost hostels or guesthouses exist, though less common than in major tourist cities.

 Smaller, more intimate options sometimes found, though less common for foreign visitors.